adgalad/Epilog/README.md

 ~~~

 ### Eithers
-Either types are structures which might hold a single value at a time.
+`either` types are structures which might hold a single value at a time.
 This
 allows the programmer to make efficient use of memory when she considers it
 necessary, since the same memory address can be used for either of the member
 types.
-The member types of an Either type can be native types, arrays, records
+The member types of an `either` type can be native types, arrays,
-or other eithers.
+`record`s or other `either`s.

-It is not possible, however, to define an either containing itself, either
+It is not possible, however, to define an `either` containing itself, either
 directly or indirectly, since this would stump the compiler indefinitely.

-All either types must be defined in the global scope.
+All `either` types must be defined in the global scope.

-An either type is defined with the following syntax:
+An `either` type is defined with the following syntax:
 ~~~erlang
     either <either_name> :-
         <type_0> <member_0>